If a machine did it, it is probably transcendental (even $p$-adically): Proof of Theorem

-Suppose first that Up to swapping $Q_n$ and $Q_{n}^{-1}$, we can assume that there exists an infinite subset of indices $n\in \mathcal{N}_1$ such that $|Q_n-1|_p\geq \epsilon$ and $|Q_n|_p\leq 1$.
-Then, for $n$ tending to infinity along the elements of this subset, the right-hand side of \eqref{eq:3.14-Bugeaud} tends to 0 (indeed, by~\eqref{def-R_m}, $R_{m}$ tends to 0 for $m$ tending to infinity and $Q_m$ is bounded).
-This implies~\eqref{eq:claim-Bugeaud}.
+Suppose further that $|Q_n|_p\leq 1$ for infinitely many $n\in\mathcal{M}$.
+Then, for $n$ tending to infinity along the elements of this subset, the right-hand side of \eqref{eq:3.14-Bugeaud} tends to 0 (indeed, by~\eqref{def-R_m}, $R_{m}$ tends to 0 for $m$ tending to infinity and $Q_m$ is bounded), which implies~\eqref{eq:claim-Bugeaud}.
+If instead $|Q_n|_p>1$ for all but finitely many $n\in\mathcal{M}$, dividing both sides of formula \eqref{eq:3.14-Bugeaud} by $Q_n$ and letting $n$ tend to infinity, we obtain, as in the previous case, that \eqref{eq:claim-Bugeaud} holds.

 Suppose now that

 Then, for $n$ sufficiently large, we have $|Q_n|_p=|1|_p=1$.

 Notice that, by Lemma \ref{lem:palindromeCF}, $Q_n$ is the quotient of the two continued fractions $\mathbf{a}_{\ell_n}=[a_{\ell_n}, a_{\ell_n-1},\dots,a_1]_s$ and $\mathbf{a}_{w_n}=[a_{w_n}, a_{w_n-1},\dots,a_1]_s$, hence must have for $n$ sufficiently large, with $k_n>0$.